 Strengthen Your Muscles

 When you have strong muscles, as well as ligaments and tendons around your joints, you prevent joint injuries.
 Weak muscles lead to worse form and harder impacts while running.
-Since running involves repetitive movements on hard surfaces, you are going to want to do everything you can to protect your joints.
+Since running involves repetitive movements on hard surfaces, you want to do everything you can to protect your joints.

 Strong legs and glutes, along with a solid core, will help stabilize your pelvis and legs.
 Muscles in your feet and ankles will provide you with a strong foundation you can land on.
 If you have muscles that are not strong enough, you are going to overwork certain muscles.
 This is a common problem for runners, who are often lacking the required strength for running within one or more muscle groups.
 If you want increased control and stability while running, and prevent injuries, strengthening your muscles is something you should consider doing.